logos-maker/ikiGUI/README.md

 - Tutorials.
 - More examples.
 - Readymade graphics for easy usage.
-- Tools for faster development.
+- Tools for faster development and rapid GUI design.
 - Better documentation.

 ## Licences